Test Code URPRP Ureaplasma species, Molecular Detection, PCR, Plasma

 A positive polymerase chain reaction (PCR) result for the presence of a specific sequence found within the Ureaplasma urealyticum and Ureaplasma parvum ureC gene indicates the presence of U urealyticum or U parvum DNA in the specimen.

-A negative PCR result indicates the absence of detectable U urealyticum and U parvum DNA in the specimen but does not rule out infection as false-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of U urealyticum or U parvum in quantities below the limit of detection of the assay.
+A negative PCR result indicates the absence of detectable U urealyticum and U parvum DNA in the specimen but does not rule out infection, as false-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of U urealyticum or U parvum in quantities below the limit of detection of the assay.

 Clinical Reference